tmtsoftware/csw/docs/src/main/technical/logging/logging.md

 do logging of messages sent by services/components, `LoggerImpl` also sends messages to `LogActor`.

-* Load the default logging configurations from `logging.conf` and initialize `csw.logging.client.internal.LoggingState` which is a singleton object keeping track of the current logging state (levels of logging API, akka, slf4j and various components) of the application. `LoggingSystem` changes this `LoggingState` to change logging level of services/components.
+* Load the default logging configurations from `logging.conf` and initialize `csw.logging.client.internal.LoggingState` which is a singleton object keeping track of the current logging state (levels of logging API, pekko, slf4j and various components) of the application. `LoggingSystem` changes this `LoggingState` to change logging level of services/components.
 And `LoggerImpl` picks up from this state inorder to decide if the message needs to be logged or not depending on the current level set.